-You are strongly encouraged to read the Satisfactory Academic Progress Policy and meet with your academic advisor to monitor the completion of your program of study.
+For more detailed information, read the Satisfactory Academic Progress Policy and be sure to meet with your academic advisor to monitor the completion of your program of study.

 A student must submit three items as part of the appeal process.
-Incomplete appeals will not be considered.
+Incomplete appeals will not be reviewed.

 a.
 Explain why the student failed to complete the academic progress requirements and what has changed in the student's situation that would allow the student to demonstrate satisfactory academic progress.